Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 If you select the wrong pixels, return to the earlier process, choose the right pixel, and remove the object.

 Continue painting until you get the required result.
 Ensure the image looks natural.

-Suppose you require to return a few steps of the process, choosing Undo.
-For windows, Ctrl + Z and Mac Cmd + Z.
+Suppose you must return a few steps of the process, choosing Undo.
+For windows, Ctrl + Z, and Mac Cmd + Z.